You need to log-in or subscribe in order to use Student access.

 Evaluation (250 words)

 Evaluation means that you should evaluate your solution to the problem, including looking at the strengths and weaknesses of the solution you have identified.
-As part of this section alternative solutions e.g. improved public transport should be considered and again illustrated on your diagram, by a fall in demand for car journeys in the city.
+As part of this section alternative solutions e.g. improved public transport (if supported by the article) should be considered and again illustrated on your diagram, by a fall in demand for car journeys in the city.
 A potential solution might also involve a combination of policies e.g. taxing car journeys and improvements to public transport.
+The May 2023 subject report clearly states that any alternative suggestions mentioned in the commentary will be not rewarded, if unsupported by the article.

 Key concept (new syllabus 50 words)